gruns/blagoblag/content/drafts/advocating-for-the-devil.rst

 association.
 But again, he's not.

 Instead, he's just an asshole on the internet.
-And so I will exercise my rights to freely associate, or not with who I please.
+And so I will exercise my rights to freely associate, or not, with whom I please.
 I want nothing to do with him, I want nothing to do with anyone who wants anything to do with him.
 He is an asshole who harasses nice people on the internet for fun, and I have no time for such people.